 “I believe the experienced Board, impressive Supervisory Board and committed budgets available to Stichting Diesel Emissions Justice will allow it to litigate effectively against Volkswagen and achieve a justified compensation for the 8.5 million duped European Volkswagen Group car owners.
 For this reason, Corpocon is pleased to bring its thousands of claimants and join forces with Stichting Diesel Emissions Justice, confident we will accomplish far more together and ultimately hold Volkswagen accountable for its actions.”

-“With diesel gate Volkswagen damaged our health and our nature.
-More people will die from air pollution caused by Volkswagen fraud, now and in the future.
-Because the extra dirty cars just keep on driving.
-The current political and legal system has not sufficiently protected people from the economic interests of the profit-driven industry.
-That is why Friends of the Earth The Netherlands supports the legal action of the Diesel Emissions Justice Foundation.
-Friends of the Earth The Netherlands welcomes the fact that a fund is required to improve the environment and make traffic more sustainable.
-This is fair and desperately needed after the damage caused by industry…”
+“With Dieselgate, Volkswagen damaged our health and our environment.
+Both now and in the future, people will die from air pollution, caused by Volkswagen’s fraud, because these cars are still being driven around.
+The current political and legal system has not sufficiently protected people from the economic interests of profit-driven industry.
+That is why Friends of the Earth (NL) supports the legal action of the Diesel Emissions Justice Foundation.
+Friends of the Earth welcomes the set-up of a Fund that is designated to improve the environment and make traffic more sustainable.
+This would be fair and desperately needed after the damage caused by the industry…” “

 3 July 2019 – After years of preparation, Diesel Emissions Justice Stichting is established under Dutch law.
 This non-profit foundation is a necessary step in order to formally bring collective tort proceedings against Volkswagen and seek to obtain fair and adequate damages for consumers across the continent of Europe.